Michael Georg Link: Director of ODIHR, 2014–2017

-Member of Parliament, 2017–present
+Member of Parliament, 2017–2025

 Link was re-elected to the German Bundestag in the 2017 elections.
-He has since been serving on the Committee on European Affairs and on the Budget Committee's Sub-Committee on European Affairs.
-On the Budget Committee, he has been his parliamentary group's rapporteur on the budgets of the Federal Foreign Office (2018–present) and the Federal Ministry for Economic Cooperation and Development (2018–2021).
-He also serves as deputy chairman of the German-French Parliamentary Friendship Group and of the German-Russian Parliamentary Friendship Group.
+He subsequently served on the Committee on European Affairs and on the Budget Committee's Sub-Committee on European Affairs.
+On the Budget Committee, he was his parliamentary group's rapporteur on the budgets of the Federal Foreign Office (2018–2025) and the Federal Ministry for Economic Cooperation and Development (2018–2021).
+He also served as deputy chairman of the German-French Parliamentary Friendship Group and of the German-Russian Parliamentary Friendship Group.

-In addition to his committee assignments, Link has been serving as substitute member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE).
-At the Assembly, he is a member of the Committee on Rules of Procedure, Immunities and Institutional Affairs.
-He also was elected deputy chairperson of the Alliance of Liberals and Democrats for Europe group under the leadership of chair Rik Daems in 2018.
+In addition to his committee assignments, Link served as substitute member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE).
+At the Assembly, he was a member of the Committee on Rules of Procedure, Immunities and Institutional Affairs.
+He was also elected deputy chairperson of the Alliance of Liberals and Democrats for Europe group under the leadership of chair Rik Daems in 2018.

-During his time in office, Link also led the short-term OSCE observer mission for the 2018 presidential elections in Russia.
+During his time in office, Link also led the short-term OSCE observer missions for the 2018 presidential elections in Russia and the 2023 presidential election in Turkey.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Link was part of his party's delegation in the working group on foreign policy, defence, development cooperation and human rights, co-chaired by Heiko Maas, Omid Nouripour and Alexander Graf Lambsdorff.